nucleome/nucleserver/README.md

 ### Update nucleserver

-The easiest way to upgrade the nucleserver is to the update command.
+The easiest way to upgrade the nucleserver is to use the update command.

 ```
 # update nucleserver to the latest versiono